 Unknown to Gen. King, an order attributed to Gen. Masaharu Homma – but in all likelihood from one of his subordinates – had been given.
 It stated, “Every troop which fought against our army on Bataan should be wiped out thoroughly, whether he surrendered or not, and any American captive who is unable to continue marching all the way to the concentration camp should be put to death in the area of 200 meters off the road.”

 Col. Miller gathered the members of all the companies together and told them of the surrender.
 He stated that Gen. King surrendered because he wanted to prevent the needless slaughter of his men.
 He then instructed them to destroy their tanks and half-tracks.
-An officer from the finance department showed up and each man received about $15.00 in pesos as partial payment for the last four months, Men gamble it away while others made wisecracks about how they were going to spend it.
-The members of C Company, who had been fighting with the 192nd, managed to reach the battalion’s bivouac.
+The companies also destroyed their equipment.
+The tank crews aimed their tank's; 37-millimeter gun at the engine of another tank and fire an armor piercing shell into it.
+The same thing was done with the trucks and halftracks.
+They poured gasoline into the tanks' crew compartments and set them on fire.
+The halftracks and trucks were also burned.
+C Company, who had been fighting with the 192nd, managed to reach the battalion's bivouac.
+An officer from the finance department showed up and each man received about $15.00 in pesos as partial payment for the last four months.
+Men gamble it away while others made wisecracks about how they were going to spend it.

 The 194th remained in its bivouac, at Kilometer 167.8, northeast of Mariveles, all day without seeing one Japanese soldier.
-That night the soldiers went to sleep and were still sleeping when the Japanese entered their bivouac.
-They were awakened with kicks from hobnailed boots and jabs from bayonets that communicated the message to form two columns.
+There was a stream nearby so the men took baths.
+That night the soldiers ate the largest meal they had since the Battle of Bataan had started.
+They went to sleep and were still sleeping when the Japanese entered their bivouac.
+They were awakened by the kicks from hobnailed boots, and jabs from bayonets that communicated the message to form two columns.
 They were now Prisoners of War.
 It was noted that several of the Japanese had red faces as if they had fevers.
 When one Japanese soldier fell over, the others beat him until he got up and stood on his own.
 This was the first sign that being a Japanese Prisoner of War was not going to be a pleasant experience.
 As they stood there, the Japanese soldiers took their watches, rings, money, and anything else they wanted.
 They took the glasses from the men wearing them and smashed the lenses.
+An older Japanese general attempted to find out where the water line to Corregidor was located.
+The water line did not exist, but the Japanese believed that it did and that they could get the island to surrender by cutting off its water.
 A Japanese officer spoke to Bernie Fitzpatrick and another member of the company.
 He pretty much told them, “We will treat you as we treat our own.
 We can in honor do no less.”

 Lt Col. Miller presented himself so the Japanese knew that he was the commanding officer.
 He removed his hat so that they would know who he was with it on or with it off.
 The men were ordered to assemble, in the jungle, about three blocks from their disabled tanks.
 The area was near a hospital in Mariveles.
 The battalion cooks were ordered to collect all the food from the men so that a final meal of the battalion could take place.
 The battalion remained in its bivouac all day without seeing one Japanese soldier.
 During this time, they divided up the food and money from the company’s treasury.